divyanshu144/movieTime/README.md

     - Movie suggestions

-# form libraries for form validations -> we can use formik library for that
+# form libraries
+    form validations -> we can use formik library for that